AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 **Goals**
 -   Gain an understanding of how to control program flow with `if` statements.
 -   Start to implement control flow in more complex programs.
+	-   I will be able to write a program that uses if statements to control how a program will operate

 In Java, decision driven statements are used in conjunction with mathematical logical operators to navigate complex programs.
 We use these logical operators below to differentiate solutions based on specific information.